Tax & Accounting Services West Lafayette, Indiana

 Other intangible assets

 Inventory is likely the largest current asset on a retailer’s or manufacturer’s balance sheet.
 The reported amount on the retailer’s balance sheet is the cost of merchandise that was purchased, but not yet sold to customers.
-It should not be surprising that the diversity of activities order of assets on balance sheet included among publicly-traded companies is reflected in balance sheet account presentations.
+It should not be surprising that the diversity of activities included among publicly-traded companies is reflected in balance sheet account presentations.

 With shareholder equity at over $81.3 billion, it’s easy to get a clear picture of Walmart’s finances as detailed here.
 Investors, creditors, and managers use this info to assess a company’s ability to make money in the future, pay its bills, and finance growth.
 Examining each area, with current and past data, offers insights into the company’s financial journey and strategy.
 Using debt (such as loans and bonds) to acquire more assets than would be possible by using only owners’ funds.
 Generally a long term liability account containing the face amount, par amount, or maturity amount of the bonds issued by a company that are outstanding as of the balance sheet date.